microsoft/service-fabric-healer/FabricHealerProxy/README.md

                 repairDataServiceTarget8
             };

             // This demonstrates which exceptions will be thrown by the API.
-The first three represent user error (most likely).
-The last two are internal SF issues which
+The first three are FabricHealerProxy custom exceptions and represent user error (most likely).
-            // will be thrown only after a series of retries.
+            // The last two are internal SF issues which will be thrown only after a series of retries.
 How to handle these is up to you. try
             {
-                await FabricHealer.Proxy.RepairEntityAsync(repairDataServiceTarget1, cancellationToken, TimeSpan.FromMinutes(5)).ConfigureAwait(false);
+                await FabricHealer.Proxy.RepairEntityAsync(repairDataMachineTarget, cancellationToken, TimeSpan.FromMinutes(5)).ConfigureAwait(false);
                 await FabricHealer.Proxy.RepairEntityAsync(repairDataList, cancellationToken, TimeSpan.FromMinutes(5)).ConfigureAwait(false);
             }
             catch (MissingRepairDataException)